 Introduction

 The purpose of this subtask is to establish integration strategies to develop reliable estimates of structural performance and vulnerability through the correlation of simulation models and experimental data.
 Of particular interest for this study is the manner in which both non-destructive testing (NDE) and structural health monitoring (SHM) data are utilized to enhance the predictive capabilities of a simulation model.
+In essence, the primary goal is to establish the base framework to integrate two major sources of information collected by NDE and SHM campaigns in order to benefit bridge assessment practice.
+Importantly, it is not the intent of this research to break new ground in the interpretation of either NDE or SHM data.
+Rather, this effort will focus on the integration of these data sources and on evaluating the benefits of this integration over current practice.

 For this research the guiding application scenario of capacity evaluation (inclusive of both the estimation of member-level demands and member-level capacity) was selected.
 The different approaches investigated may vary based on (a) the specific NDE data incorporated (capacity), (b) the specific SHM data incorporated (demand), (c) the parameterization of the problem (including spatial distribution), and (d) the updating strategy (deterministic, probabilistic, semi- probabilistic), among others.
 Following the problem statement section, the subsequent sections of this report provide a description of the fundamental components of the identified suite of integration strategies.